odea-project/qAlgorithms/report/report.md

 * multiple Bin objects in one BinContainer object

 <b> DataPoint objects: </b>
-One DataPoint contains mz, RT, intensity, scan number, the centroid error, and an optional control value specifying the correct DQS.
+One DataPoint contains mz, RT, intensity, scan number, and the centroid error.
 Data points are never modified during the binning process.
 DataPoints are Structs as defined in the c++ 21 standard.
 (@gerrit: here, a small tree would be nice for an overview like:
 // puts too much emphasis on implementation detail.
 Just read the code at that point